 How can restorative yoga help us improve our breathing?

 In many more active styles of yoga we might try to direct the breath, for example, using Ujjayi breath whilst doing a flowing style of yoga.
 In more active styles of yoga, we use effort to direct or control the breath.
 In restorative yoga, we support the body by using props and allow the breath to open the body naturally from inside out.
 Many restorative yoga positions such as Supta Baddha Konasana (see photo and below) help to open the chest and act as a wonderful counter to a closed sitting position.
 When I practice restorative yoga, I make a point of simply observing the natural breath.
 Allowing it to flow in and out of my body without trying to change it.
 When we watch the natural breath often it starts to lengthen and deepen of its own accord.
 Also when we use the breath consciously, for example by practicing a deep belly breath, this helps us to relax.
-Restorative yoga elicits a sense of surrender or letting go, which can move us into a state of ‘rest and restore’ or ‘rest and digest’ (see this month’s sister article for more information on how this works).
+Restorative yoga elicits a sense of surrender or letting go, which can move us into a state of ‘rest and restore’ or ‘rest and digest’ (see our other article: using your breath to alleviate depression, anxiety and panic for more information on how this works).

 I could write all day about the benefits of restorative yoga and breathwork, however yoga is an experiential practice and it only works when we can feel it in our bodies.
 I have explained two simple practices below which you could have a go at in the comfort of your home.
 This yoga style does use quite a few props but there are plenty of things in your home that you can use instead of purchasing yoga-specific props.
 I have made some suggestions below however feel free to experiment.